Kelly Ripa Gets Ready To Send Daughter Lola Consuelos Off To College

 According to People, Kelly Ripa and Mark Consuelos’ daughter, Lola, is heading to New Tork University in the fall, the same school her older brother Michael attends.
 Lola’s bio on her private Instagram page indicates that she’s enrolled at NYU Tisch School of the Arts’ Clive Davis Institute of Recorded Music and is set to graduate in 2023.
 The prestigious New York City school offers “professional business and artistic training toward a BFA in Recorded Music,” per the university’s website.

-But if you think the convenient NYC locale will keep Lola at her parents’ OPper East Side pad, think again.
+But if you think the convenient NYC locale will keep Lola at her parents’ Upper East Side pad, think again.

 On a Live!
 With Kelly and Ryan episode last year, Ripa detailed a family trip to New Orleans to look at colleges with Lola.
 When co-host Ryan Seacrest asked her if she’d mind the distance should Lola choose to attend a school in the South, Ripa revealed that her daughter has been looking forward to her future college dorm for a decade.